FutuneAI/global-brand-ai-marketing/phase-2-global-marketing/04-b2b-procurement.md

 ## Stage 2 Content: What Retrieves vs. What Does Not

-Stage 2 has the highest leverage because criteria content retrieves across multiple stages: it shapes Stage 2 queries, informs Stage 3 comparisons, and is usable as source material at Stage 5.
+Stage 2 has the highest leverage because criteria content is retrieved across multiple stages: it shapes Stage 2 queries, informs Stage 3 comparisons, and is usable as source material at Stage 5.

 **Content that retrieves for Stage 2 queries:**
 - Documents explaining how to evaluate suppliers in a specific category